1noll1/LT2316-a1/README.md

 ## Evaluation
 The evaluation script uses a non shuffled version of the DataLoader with a batch size of 100 to get the 100 prefixes per sentence.

+There are two possible evaluation modes; 1 and 2.

+### eval_mode 1:
+* At which prefix length the model scored a hit
+* The overall accuracy (if the correct class was ever in the top of the predictions)
+* The number of characters until hit score for each sentence

+### eval_mode 2:
+* Total amount of complete failures
+* Average prefix length until hit score

+The average number of characters until hit score is calculated over the amount of sentences where the model makes a correct prediction, i.e. the total failures are not counted.

-*For some reason this script works fine in a Jupyter notebook but gives different outcomes when run from the command line.*
+*For some reason this script works fine in a Jupyter notebook but gives different outcomes when run from the command line.
+This type of behaviour suggests that the model is not actually in eval mode while evaluating. *

 ## Outcome
 Minibatching sped up the training process by hours (the training times were not timed, but feel free to try and see ;)).
 It is possible that this process could be sped up with the use of packing.